nischay1/nischay1.github.io/cmmc.md

 This can lead to a difference in the percieved value and can spark a desire to exchange contracts.

-If entityA values contractA more than contractB and entityB values contractB more than contractA, entityB will _desire_ to exchange contractA for contractB. exchange of contracts is called a trade.
-A trade is a contract in itself- a contract to exchange specific contracts.
+If entityA values contractA more than contractB and entityB values contractB more than contractA, entityB will _desire_ to exchange contractA for contractB.

-Note that this desire may or not be conscious.

 # Markets
 A market is a _network_ for exchanging specific contracts.